Apprenticeship Paves the Way to Career Success

 America

 Finding an apprenticeship in your line of work might seem daunting.
 However, resources like Apprenticeship USA and State Apprenticeship Agencies bring the opportunity closer to reach.
 Registered apprenticeships combine competitive wages, on the job learning, and nationally recognized credentials to set job seekers up for future success.
-According to Apprenticeship USA, 90% of apprentices who complete a registered apprenticeship retain employment with an average annual salary of $80,000.

 While apprenticeships are typically viewed as limited to fields like construction, electrical work, engineering, and other blue collar positions, this hands-on learning can be practiced in many roles.
 The Bureau of Labor Statistics projected overall employment change by 2031 in 30 occupations that had the largest number of registered apprentices in 2022.
 Those jobs include: